serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Don't worry if you have never heard of that name.
 Because I just made that up.

-To demonstrate this we unfortunately need a bit more elaborate setup; So we have this code below which throws our beloved error
+To demonstrate this we unfortunately need a bit more elaborate setup, and frankly this example is a bit contrived.
+Anyway, so we have this code below which throws our beloved error,

 ```
 {-# LANGUAGE DataKinds              #-}